AI SEO Statistics: Health Wellness Store (2026-07 edition)

 Across the 15 health wellness store answers it produced, Gemini recommended hiring a professional in 33.3% of them and suggested a DIY approach first 6.7% of the time.
 It named a specific provider in 33.3% of answers (about 0.9 distinct providers per answer) and included price or cost information 20% of the time.
 Gemini asked a clarifying question before answering in 0% of cases, warned about red flags or scams in 20%, and told the buyer to verify credentials in 20%, averaging 248 words per answer.
 On the remaining cues it told the buyer to check reviews in 0%, pointed to case studies or a portfolio in 0%, and framed the choice around local proximity in 13.3%; a selection-criteria checklist appeared in 53.3% of its answers and a recommendation to gather multiple quotes in 0%.

-Taken together, ChatGPT is the assistant most likely to route a health wellness store buyer to a professional (66.7%) and Gemini the least (33.3%).
+Taken together, ChatGPT is the assistant most likely to route a buyer researching health wellness store toward professional help (66.7%) and Gemini the least (33.3%).
 ChatGPT produced the longest answers, at 496 words on average.
-Specific providers were named most often by Gemini (33.3%) — even there, roughly one answer in 3 carried a name.
+Specific providers were named most often by Gemini (33.3%).
+Even there, roughly one answer in 3 carried a name.

 Where they disagree